saman9452/SofiaWL/ReplicationPackage/README.md

 | 4  | 32.10  | 50  | 30  | 90  |
 | 5  | 10.10  | 60  | 35  | 34.78  |
 | Median  | 25.10  | 40  | 25  | 25  |

+In contrast, **auc.csv** shows the number of reviews of developers in each quarter and is used in the next step.

 **Note**: During simulations, for each pull request, one reviewer is randomly selected to be replaced by the top recommended reviewer.